[ Editor’s note: This Jerusalem Post story is highly suspect and we currently have teams looking at every aspect of it.

 The Iranian source said further that in a report sent to the Russian military command, the Russians were asked if someone penetrated the Syrian air defense system.
 Both the Iranians and Syrians were awaiting an answer.

-Posted by Gordon Duff, Senior Editor on March 22, 2017, With 5595 Reads Filed under WarZone.
+Posted by Gordon Duff, Senior Editor on March 22, 2017, With 5662 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.